Recommendations and flags -- what they mean and when to use them

 More details from the Rules of the Road:

 - Stories reach the Recommended List in the right sidebar based in part on the number of recommends they have and how quickly they receive them.
 Site users gain “mojo,” our method of measuring community participation, based in part on the number of recommends their comments receive.

 - Recommend a comment or story based on its content, not the person who wrote it.
 Also rate the whole comment/story, not just the sections of it you like/dislike.WHEN IN DOUBT, DON’T RECOMMEND.

-Many people on Daily Kos have been around for a long time, and thus, there is lore that accumulates about community norms.
-For the most part, people are welcoming and helpful, especially if you are friendly.
-Open Thread posts are usually good places to ask questions on the live site if you're unclear about something that this resource does not answer to your satisfaction.
+Many people on Daily Kos have been around for a long time, and may have become familiar with the lore that has accumulated about community norms, though the Rules of the Road document remains the definitive guide.
+For the most part, people are welcoming and willing to answer questions about site expectations, especially if you are friendly.
+Open Thread posts are usually good places to ask questions on the live site if you're unclear about something that this resource or the RotR do not answer to your satisfaction.
 Individual questions can also be raised via Help Desk.

 Many elements of the Rules of the Road were derived from this post by kos from 2013, "New community guidelines, final draft."
 We continue to reference posts from this era to indicate the stability of site norms.
 An excerpt: